praetoriandigital/cub-docs/lead-forms.md

 campaign: '<fc-site>:<campaign-ID>'
 ```

-in the above:
+...where

 * ``<fc-site>`` - can be one of ``p1``, ``c1``, ``fr1``, ``ems1``, ``h1`` -
-  in which Site should Cub look for Campaigns container;
+  in which FC Site Cub should look for Campaigns container;
 * ``<campaign-ID>`` - primary key (content_id) of Campaign record in that
   container.